 We should not put a TV in our bedroom.
 This will only mess with our natural state of rest and prohibits us from a restful rejuvenation.
 Leave the TV in the living room.
 Have books instead — they are great for relaxing at night and induce a slower, restful energy (depending on the books you read of course).

 Our bedroom is also the place where we make love.
 If you are single and have a big queen-size bed — make sure you don’t sleep in the middle of the bed.
 If you would like to attract a mate, sleep on the side of the bed as if you’re preparing for your future lover to sleep on his or her side.
 When we prepare our living environment for a place for someone to be in it, we invite that energy into our life to materialize!

 8. Curate your living space.

 We must realize that we subconsciously project and re-affirm our current state of being in our living environment.
 If you want to become more abundant, invite the Feng Shui principles of abundance and free-flowing chi into your home.
-If you wonder why you are always arguing with your family, look at the way your living room is arranged.
-Does it convey warmth and are the energies flowing smoothly or do they become jagged and sharp?
-If so, make the necessary corrections and watch it become reflected into your life in a positive and beautiful way.
+If you wonder why you constantly argue with your family, look at how your living room is arranged.
+Does it convey warmth, and are the energies flowing smoothly, or do they become jagged and sharp?
+If so, make the necessary corrections and watch it reflect positively and beautifully in your life.

-Feng Shui is a great art of managing our living environment by becoming more aware.
+Feng Shui is an amazing art of managing our environment by becoming more aware.
 Many people may dismiss this art but try it on yourself first.
-Feng Shui has existed for thousands of years — and know this, the Chinese art of acupuncture poses that there is electricity in our bodies that can be manipulated and fixed by sticking needles on the surface of our skins.
-It is only a couple of hundred years that this art was affirmed, there is indeed electricity flowing through our body.
+Feng Shui has existed for thousands of years — and know this.
+The Chinese art of acupuncture poses that there is electricity in our bodies that can be manipulated and fixed by sticking needles on the surface of our skin.
+Only a couple of hundred years ago, this art affirmed that there is indeed electricity flowing through our bodies.